...

 What is a tenant screening report?

-A tenant screening report is a comprehensive document that provides information about a potential tenant’s credit history, criminal background, eviction records, and employment history.
-It is used by landlords and property managers to evaluate a tenant’s financial responsibility and potential risk to the property.
+A tenant screening report is a document that details a potential tenant’s credit history, criminal background, eviction records, and employment history, providing landlords with crucial information for evaluating applicants.

 Why is it important to review tenant screening reports?